xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

-# Security Considerations

-## Full Commit Frequency

-So long as the full commit flow is followed for group administration actions, PQ security is extended to the traditional session.
-Therefore, full commits can occur as frequently or infrequently as desired by any given security policy.
-This results in a flexible and efficient use of compute,  storage, and bandwidth resources for the host by mainly calling partial updates on the traditional MLS session, given that the group membership is stable.
-Thus, our protocol provides PQ security and can maintain a tighter forward secrecy and post-compromise security window with lower overhead when compared to running a single MLS session that only uses hybrid signatures or only PQ KEM/DSAs.

-## Attacks on Authentication
-While message integrity is protected by the symmetric key, non-repudiation attacks (e.g. forgery, impersonation, masquerading) on the digital signature of messages may be possible by a CQRC adversary.
-Such an attack can cause confusion in group state agreement leading to denial of service or entity authentication of the sender.
-If this is a concern, we recommend using hybrid PQ DSAs in the traditional session to sign messages.
-Note, this would negate much of the efficiency gains from using this protocol.

-Digital signatures in the traditional session in the PQ Confidentiality Only mode are susceptible to forgery attacks by a CRQC adversary.
-However, in terms of group key agreement, this is insufficient to mount anything more than a denial of service attack (e.g. via group state desynchronization).
-In terms of application messages, while a traditional DSA signature may be forged by an external CRQC adversary, the content (including sender information) is still protected by AEAD which uses the symmetric group key.
-Thus, only an insider CRQC adversary could actually mount masquerading or forgery attacks which is beyond the scope of this protocol.

-## Transport Security
-Recommendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
-Furthermore, message integrity and confidentiality is, as for MLS, protected.

 # Extension Requirements to MLS

-The HPQMLS struct contains characterizing information to signal to users that they are participating in a combined session.
+The HPQMLSInfo struct contains characterizing information to signal to users that they are participating in a combined session.
 This is necessary both functionally to allow for group synchronization and as a security measure to prevent downgrading attacks to coax users into parcipating in just one of the two sessions.
 The `group_id`, `cipher_suite`, and `epoch` from both sessions (`t` for traditional and `pq` for the Post Quantum session) are used as bookkeeping values to validate and synchronize group operations.
 The `mode` is a boolean value: `0` for the default PQ Confidentiality Only mode and `1` for the PQ Confidentiality and Authenticity mode.

-The `HPQMLS` struct conforms to the [Safe Extensions API](https://messaginglayersecurity.rocks/mls-extensions/draft-ietf-mls-extensions.html).
-Recall that an extension is called safe if it does not modify base MLS protocol or other MLS extensions beyond using components of the Safe Extension API.
+The HPQMLSInfo struct conforms to the [Safe Extensions API](https://messaginglayersecurity.rocks/mls-extensions/draft-ietf-mls-extensions.html).
+Recall that an extension is called *safe* if it does not modify base MLS protocol or other MLS extensions beyond using components of the Safe Extension API.
 This allows security analysis of our HPQMLS Combiner protocol in isolation of the security guarantees of the base MLS protocol to enable composability of guarantees.
-The `HPMLSInfo` extension struct SHALL be in the following format:
+The HPMLSInfo extension struct SHALL be in the following format:

 [BH: What's in the clear here?
 Trad session vs T session notation]